emdgroup-liquid/liquid/src/liquid/components/ld-icon/readme.md

 </ld-icon>
 {% endexample %}

-<ld-button class="ld-theme-bubblegum" href="https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Femdgroup-liquid%2Fliquid%2Ftree%2Fdevelop%2Fsrc%2Fliquid%2Fcomponents%2Fld-icon%2Fassets" style="float:right;position:relative;z-index:1;">Download all icons</ld-button>

 ## Available icons

-As a developer, there is no need to download any of the icons.
-Just use the `ld-icon` component and insert the name of the desired icon, as described above.
-Just right-click on the icons listed below to copy their technical names for use in the `ld-icon` component.
-If you wish to download all icons as SVG files at once, you can do so by clicking on the button above.
+All icons listed below are bundled with Liquid.
+As a developer, you don't need to download any of the icons.
+Just use the `ld-icon` component and insert the name of the desired icon, as illustrated in the examples above.
+Right-click on the icons below to copy their technical names for use in the `ld-icon` component.

+Left-click an icon below to download its SVG file.
+To download all icons at once, use this button:

+<ld-button class="ld-theme-bubblegum" href="https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Femdgroup-liquid%2Fliquid%2Ftree%2Fdevelop%2Fsrc%2Fliquid%2Fcomponents%2Fld-icon%2Fassets">Download all icons</ld-button>

 <docs-icon-group name="System Technical">
   <docs-icon identifier="phone" name="Phone"></docs-icon>